-Worth the Weeds: Our New Study Unearths Lessons from a Conventional Solar Site in California’s Central Valley
+Made in the Shade: Lessons from a Conventional Solar Site in California’s Central Valley

 UC Davis Ph.D.
 Candidate Yudi Li collects data on plants inside a study quadrat on the UC Davis solar site.

-Water in California’s Central Valley is increasingly scarce.
-As the climate changes, periods of extreme drought are motivating land owners to turn from agriculture toward solar energy generation.
+Water in California’s Central Valley is increasingly scarce, and periods of extreme drought are motivating landowners to turn from agriculture toward solar energy generation.

-The Wild Energy Center just published the first paper to address that question.
-Scientists dedicated a year to examine the vegetation and microclimates on a conventional, single-axis ground-mounted solar project in Davis, California, owned by the university.
+Scientists dedicated a year to those questions by studying the vegetation and microclimates on a single-axis, ground-mounted solar project in Davis, California, owned by the university.

 Getting into the Weeds

-“Mostly, it’s weeds,” Li says.
+“Mostly, it’s weeds,” said UC Davis Ph.D. candidate Yudi Li, the first author on the paper.
 “We realize that’s a pre-existing characteristic of many large, ground-mounted solar projects.”

-After a mower cleared all that weedy vegetation on our research site, Li returned each month to collect data on how it changed over the course of one year.
+After a mower cleared all that weedy vegetation, Li returned to the research site every month for one year to collect data as the plants grew back.

-The experiment divided the site into five study patches exposed to the sun during different times of day.
-Researchers collected data on over a dozen different variables above- and below-ground, including air temperature, soil temperature, irradiance, wind speed, species diversity, canopy coverage, and biomass.
-Collecting data on the site did present challenges.
-Walking between the panels, Li braved encounters with several species of thistles.
+The experiment divided the site into study ‘patches’ exposed to the sun during different times of day.
+Researchers studied those plots, collecting data on over a dozen different variables above- and below-ground, including air temperature, soil temperature, irradiance, wind speed, species diversity, canopy coverage, and biomass.
+Navigating around the panels to collect this data, Li braved encounters with several species of non-native thistles, which quickly grew back after the initial mow.

-“It’s pretty common to be poked,” Li says.
-“I have done fieldwork between them, among them, above them.
+“It’s pretty common to be poked,” Li said.
+“I have done fieldwork all around them.
 I’m already physically immune to the pain.”

 Yudi Li visited the research site at least one a month for a year to collect vegetation and microclimate data.